zhibailin/MasteringEnglish/04-Making-Money-Is-Not-About-Luck.md

 ### 1. Blind luck
 The first kind of luck you might say is blind luck.
 __Where__ I just [[got lucky]] because something completely out of my control happened.
 That's fortune, that's fate.

+### 2. Luck from hustling
+Then there's luck comes through persistence, hard work, [[hustle]] and motion.
+Which is when you're running around creating lots of opportunities, you're generating lots of energy, you're doing a lot of things, lots of things will __get [[stir]]red up in the dust__.